oracle-livelabs/database-maa/recovery-service/metrics-alarms copy/metrics-alarms.md

         * operator: greater than
         * Value: 120 (provide number of seconds)
         * Trigger delay minutes: 1
+        * Alarm severity: Critical
+        * Alarm body: Provide any steps you would like the notification reader to follow.
     * Define alarm notifications
         * Destination service: Notifications
         * Compartment: Your compartment name